 Unfortunately for most women who experience mass weight loss, excess skin not only detracts from the aesthetic appearance of the weight loss but can come with a host of functional challenges as well.
 Ongoing issues with skin rashes, difficulty finding clothes to ‘tuck’ the skin into and feeling uncomfortable being undressed or active are all common issues we see in weight loss champions.

-One or a combination of plastic surgery ‘lifting and tightening’ procedures can simply put the 'cherry on top' of all your hard work and complete your weight loss transformation.
+One or a combination of plastic surgery ‘lifting and tightening’ procedures can compliment all your hard work and complete your weight loss journey.

 Do I need private health insurance?

 Yes, if you want to save thousands of dollars!
-For example, it reduces the cost of a tummy tuck by $7,000!
+For example, it reduces the cost of a tummy tuck (abdominoplasty) by almost $10,000!

 We highly recommend having private health insurance in place before starting your post mass weight loss surgical journey.
 The cost of surgery is significantly lower for privately insured patients as the health fund covers the cost your theatre fees and hospital stay.
 And it comes with other benefits, such as more flexibility on the length of stay, and less cost if you need extra care or re-admission.